 Just like any investment, you can expect to be taxed on the money you earn off of a mutual fund.
 So, if you do earn money, you’ll need to report it and pay the IRS as appropriate.
 No surprises there, we hope!

 Just like you’d be taxed on your gains from a real estate investment or a stock purchase, you’re also taxed on the money you make via mutual funds.
-However, the exact rates and codes applying to how you’ll be taxed vary from mutual fund to mutual fund—and they’ll often differ from how you’d be taxed on a simple stock purchase.
+However, the exact rates and codes applying to your tax rate vary from mutual fund to mutual fund.
+And they often differ from how you’d be taxed on a simple stock purchase.

-How exactly you’re taxed will depend in large part on the type of securities within that mutual fund’s portfolio.
+Your taxes on mutual funds will depend in large part on the type of securities within that mutual fund’s portfolio.
 Well, in your mutual fund’s investment portfolio, you may have a few high-performing stocks, or fixed-income government bonds.
 You may also have a few underperforming stocks.
-The successes and failures result in profits and losses, and any profits the mutual fund makes will usually result in a distribution for you.
+Any profits the mutual fund makes will usually result in a distribution for you.

-Because the securities within the portfolio may vary, when you do receive the profits, you’ll be taxed according to the type of investment—either at the income tax rate, the capital gains tax rate, or sometimes, without having to pay at all.
+Because the securities within the portfolio may vary, when you do receive the profits, your tax rate depends on the type of investment—either at the income tax rate, the capital gains tax rate, or sometimes, without having to pay at all.

 The IRS typically taxes investment income via one of two rates: ordinary income tax and capital gains tax.